 By knowing our customers better, we can manage their risks better (e.g., for an insurance policy or a savings plan) – providing a better and more efficient banking service.

 What are the documents we will ask you for?Crédit Agricole Britline will need you to provide:

-- Proof of ID (for example, your Passport or Driving Licence) with a photograph
+- Proof of ID (for example, your Passport or National ID Card) with a photograph

 - Proof of Address (such as a utility bill)